PromptECO/clariform/README.md

 Please take it for a spin and post your feedback on the issue tracker.

-There are several experimental ways to run Clariform, all requiring [Docker](https://www.docker.com/) to be [installed](https://docs.docker.com/engine/install/) and up running.
+Below are several experimental ways to run Clariform, all requiring [Docker](https://www.docker.com/) to be [installed](https://docs.docker.com/engine/install/) and up running.